ams-group08/find-your-language/documentation/DS_STACKOVERFLOW.md

 >> 2021-12-22 17:14:03Z
 ```
 During the iterations some random questions in one or two programming languages have an unusual structure, meaning not the one Stack Overflow shows.
-In these cases the string related to 'date' was not readable and the code running happened to be stopped.
+In these cases the string related to 'date' was not parseable and the code running happened to be stopped.
 In order to avoid this, we write the date extract in a try/except block.
 In case we come across with this random structure, the final date equals 0 and it's not considered in the final print.

 ```
 try: